OpenCHS/openchs-admin-client/README.md

 `make start_server`

-Go to localhost:3000 after this and click on Concepts to check concepts functionality.
+Go to localhost:3000 to see the UI.